rauldds/ML3DG_Project/README.md

 python3 -m src.train_runner -tr all
 ```

-Notes:
-- In the dataloader (line 19) you have to modify the dataset path with its location.
-PROBABLY WOULD BE A GOOD IDEA TO PASS THE DATASET PATH AS AN ARGUMENT FOR THE DATALOADER.
-- If you want to also resume from a checkpoint simply add the flag `--resume True` when executing any of the commands above.
-- If you want to try overfitting/train completion with shapenet the `shapenet.py` script in data_e3 has to be updated with complete functions.
-Additionally, the dataset sign and distance value doesn't have to be separated and probably we wouldn't have to use the LOG SCALING.
-Once that is done, training completion with shapenet should be possible with `--dataset Shapenet`
-- SHOULD WE ALSO DO THE LOG SCALING AS IN EXERCISE 3?

 ### Color completion
 To start training the color net of the model simply run:
 ```sh